 Creating a sales process will be a little easier for companies that have made some sales already.
-If you’re one of them, write down all the activities that both sides had to carry out in order to close some business successfully (had to talk to a stakeholder, needed to present a solution, discovered the pain, included the procurement, went through POC, had money allocated, contracts were signed, etc.) and then analyze the activities, putting them into logical clusters.
+If you’re one of them, write down all the activities that both sides had to carry out in order to close a deal (talk to a stakeholder, present a solution, discover the pain, include the procurement, go through POC, allocate money, sign contracts, etc.) and then analyze the activities, putting them into logical clusters.

 New companies might not have their first sales process totally polished but will benefit from having it from the very beginning.
 First, it will serve as a primary navigation tool and then later, based on analyses and activities needing to be done, it can be adjusted.

 Observe and work on your sales process

-You might know everything from the “discover” stage (stakeholders identified, detailed use case, evaluation process, buying process).
-Still, you forgot or failed to pass one of the milestones in mutual interest (p.e. what is their motivation beyond their need?).
+You might feel like you have the “discover” stage covered (stakeholders identified, detailed use case, evaluation process, buying process).
+And yet, you forgot or failed to pass one of the milestones in mutual interest.
 There are two possible actions you have to carry out:

 - Move your opportunity back in the sales process to the “mutual interest” stage until you successfully pass the missing milestone, e.g., you uncover the motivation

 - By now, you know that some of the milestones aren’t necessary to win opportunities.
 Sit with your team and discuss whether you should adjust your sales process.

 This is what sales process stages usually look like:

-1st MUTUAL INTEREST - 1st meeting, initial discovery, mutual interest
+1. MUTUAL INTEREST: 1st meeting, initial discovery, mutual interest

 2. DISCOVER: need analysis, go deeper in all aspects